 Our Approach to Prevention

 We conduct through evaluations to identify risk and protective factors.
 Risk factors, which we seek to decrease, may include emotional pain and past use.
 Protective factors, which we seek to amplify, include discussion of risks and consequences, and activities that promote emotional regulation such as wellness activities, sleep hygiene, and mindfulness.
 We also build independent living skills, peer pressure management and refusal skills.
-We look at the future optimistically with participants, treating mental illness, emotional pain, and connecting participants with meaningful social, occupational, educational and volunteer experiences.
-We also provide intensive family education.
+We look at the future optimistically with participants, treating mental illness, emotional pain, and connecting participants with meaningful and social experiences.
+We also provide family education.